groue/GRMustache/Guides/security.md

 The [Mustache specification](https://github.com/mustache/spec) does not have any concept of security.

-In particular, **if your goal is to design templates that remain compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use priority objects with great care.**
+In particular, **if your goal is to design templates that are compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use priority objects with great care.**

 [up](../../../../GRMustache#documentation), [next](template_repositories.md)